Remmeauth/remme-core/docs/user-guide/troubleshooting.rst

 If you see ``No such file or directory``, then there aren't any existing keys.

-If you don't have an existing ``SSH key`` that you wish to use, log in to your local computer as an administrator, type the terminal command ``ssh-keygen -t rsa -C "your-email@example.com``.
+If you don't have an existing ``SSH key`` that you wish to use, log in to your local computer as an administrator, type the terminal command ``ssh-keygen -t rsa -C "your-email@example.com``, use your own email here.
 Associating the key with your email address helps you to identify the key later on.
 Just press ``Enter`` to accept the default location and file name.
 If the ``.ssh`` directory doesn't exist, the system creates one for you.
 Enter, and re-enter, a passphrase when prompted.

 The whole interaction will look similar to the picture below.